 With all of this information in mind, there are some exceptions for juveniles who were adjudicated delinquent.

-This is established by N.J.S.A. § 2C:7-12, which states that the Legislature – while finding the Registry to serve the public’s best interests – has also found that “in some instances, countervailing interests support a legislative determination to exclude from the Internet registry the… information of certain sex offenders.”
+This is established by N.J.S.A. § 2C:7-12, which states that the Legislature “in some instances, can exclude from the Internet registry the… information of certain sex offenders.”

 In other words, the court may find that internet registration is inappropriate if the juvenile was (1) found guilty of one offense only, and (2) does not seem likely to re-offend, based on supporting evidence.
 While each case is unique and must be reviewed individually, this scenario generally “justifies the decision to limit public access to information about such juveniles through the Internet.”